 Even with all the fish he's seen, Perry says it's the people who really make fishing worthwhile.
 "The people you meet and make friends with are truly a priceless part of big-game fishing.
 Don't get me wrong; the fishing is great - and I love to catch them - but the real joy is hanging out with a bunch of people who love the same things that you do."

 Capt.
-George Sawley grew up in the Florida Keys.
-He started fishing commercially for his father while still in elementary school.
-After school let out each day, Sawley hit the charter docks, washing boats and doing odd jobs for the chance to get offshore.
-His hard work paid off and soon he was spending his weekends working for local charterboats.
+George Sawley grew up in the Florida Keys and started fishing commercially for his father while still in elementary school.
+After school, Sawley would hit the charter docks, washing boats and doing odd jobs for the chance to go offshore.
+His hard work paid off, and soon, he was spending his weekends working for the local charter boats.

-After graduating from high school in 1984, Sawley made the easy transition to full-time mate on a busy charter boat out of Hawks Cay Marina on Duck Key.
-In 1992, Sawley landed his first captain’s position on a private boat, fishing tournaments and for world records throughout the Caribbean, Central and South America.
+After graduating from high school, Sawley became a full-time mate on a busy charter boat out of Hawks Cay Marina on Duck Key.
+In 1992, Sawley landed his first position as captain on a private boat where he fished tournaments and pursued world records throughout the Caribbean, Central and South America.

-Although Sawley now builds advanced-composite skiffs for shallow-water fishing, his last captain’s job was on the 57-foot Spencer Yacht, Stalker.
-Sawley ran the Stalker for 13 years, racking up over 6,000 billfish releases on light tackle and fly in all the world’s best billfishing hot spots.
-No captain has caught more Atlantic blue marlin on the fly; he and his crew released 1,736 striped marlin in a single season.
+Sawley now builds advanced-composite skiffs for shallow-water fishing, with his last captain’s job was on the 57-foot Spencer Yacht, Stalker.
+Sawley ran the Stalker for 13 years, racking up over 6,000 billfish releases on light tackle and fly in all the world’s best billfishing destinations.
+He and his crew released 1,736 striped marlin in a single season, and no captain has caught more Atlantic blue marlin on fly.
 With over 10,000 billfish captures to his credit, it’s a safe bet that Capt.
 George Sawley can teach you a thing or two.